Gszcs/plandex/README.md

 <summary><b>Windows</b></summary>
 <br>
 <p>
-Windows is supported via <a href="https://learn.microsoft.com/en-us/windows/wsl/about">WSL</a>.
+Windows is supported via <a href="https://learn.microsoft.com/en-us/windows/wsl">WSL</a>.
 </p>
 </details>

 ## Get started  🚀

-If you don't have an OpenAI account, first [sign up here.](https://platform.openai.com/signup)
+If you don't have an OpenAI account, but want to, then first [sign up here.](https://platform.openai.com/signup)

 Then [generate an API key here.](https://platform.openai.com/account/api-keys)